Lay Eucharistic ministers bring Communion to those who are unable to be a part of the in church community on a Sunday.

 Casseroles on Call

-Casseroles on Call provides a casserole based meal (s) to individuals, couples or families.
-Talented cooks create a delicious offering for those whose life situation allows us to offer a tasty and practical expression of our care and concern.
+Casseroles on Call provides a meal (s) to individuals, couples or families for a period of time during time of crisis or bereavement.
 Arrangements are made in advance between the assigned cook and the recipient family with regard to food preferences and delivery time.

 The prayer chain is a group of dedicated parishioners who honor requests for prayers from and for individuals and families.
 The information is held in the strictest confidence.
 To volunteer or to make a prayer request please call the parish office at 410-771-4466.

-St. James has two literature resources called tract racks.
+St. James has two literature resources called tract racks filled with informative booklets about the Episcopal Church.
 One rack is located on the steps leading to the parish office, the other in the narthex of the church.
-Filled with informative and timely booklets, these tracts are a gift to you.
-There is no need to return these tracts but we do suggest that you pass them along to others.
-Suggestions about topics are always welcome.
+The tracts are free and we welcome suggestions for additional topics.